i0Ek3/DesignPatterns/README.md

 You have to know something about design patterns.

-> Note: The source code based on C++.
-And picture from internet.
+> Note: The source code based on C++ and the class picture based on *Graphic Design Patterns*.

 ![DesignPatterns](https://github.com/i0Ek3/DesignPatterns/blob/master/images/DesignPatterns.png)